-8) Beyond just metadata, Flight allows you to add other details to supplement information associated with the file.
+8) Beyond just metadata, Canto allows you to add other details to supplement information associated with the file.
 Relying on fields for objective data like name, date, size, and description can help ease the search for assets.

 Tags are the low-level labeling convention.
-Any Canto administrator or contributor can create tags and add them to files.
+Any DAM system administrator or contributor can create tags and add them to files.
 Think of tags as a way of “supporting” keywords – they add focus to the asset that the very broad keywords cannot, so it’s useful to pair them together.
 Tags offer precision and character to supplement the wider scope that keywords usually encompass.

 Canto also boasts a function called ‘Smart Tags.’
 Powered by AWS Rekognition, relevant tags are automatically populated based on details detected in an image.
 The Smart Tag ‘Confidence Score,’ or the probability that a predicted detection is correct, can be toggled in Canto’s settings.